-If you smoke you are strongly advised to stop.
+If you smoke, you are strongly advised to stop.
 Smoking affects your circulation and can lead to amputation.

-As your feet are at moderate risk of developing ulcers, you will need to take extra care of them.
-You may need treatment by a podiatrist or podiatry technician.
+As your feet are at high risk, you will need to take extra care of them.
+You will need regular treatment by a podiatrist.

-If you follow the advice and information in this leaflet, it will help you to take care of your feet between visits to your podiatrist.
-Hopefully it will help to reduce the problems in the future.
+If you follow the advice and information in this leaflet it will help you to take care of your feet between visits to your podiatrist.
+Hopefully this will help to reduce problems in the future.

-Advice on keeping your feet healthy

-Check your feet every day
+Advice on keeping your feet healthy Check your feet every day